MatthewMcGonagle/MatthewMcGonagle.github.io/programming/_posts/2018-01-05-CantorTones.md

     def addCantorTones(self, tSeries, tStart, duration, levelFreqs, amplitude):
         '''
         Public function to add cantor tones into a waveform.
+It will only add in the part of the Cantor Tones that actually fits into the waveform time series.

         Members
         -------
         self :